maphaiyarath/fitness-tracker/README.md

 * [Contributing](#contributing)

 ## Description
-As a user, I want to be able to view create and track daily workouts.
-I want to be able to log multiple exercises in a workout on a given day.
-If the exercise is a cardio exercise, I should be able to track my distance traveled.
-A consumer will reach their fitness goals more quickly when they track their workout progress.

-When the user loads the page, they should be given the option to create a new workout or continue with their last workout.
-The user should be able to:
+Reach your fitness goals more quickly with this Fitness Tracker to document your progress!
+This app was created with a Mongo database, uses a Mongoose schema, and handles routes with Express.

+On the fitness tracker page, you can create workouts by:
-- Add exercises to the most recent workout plan.
+- continuing to add exercises to your last workout
-- Add new exercises to a new workout plan.
+- adding exercises to a new workout

+On the dashboard, you can view some stats, such as:
-- View the combined weight of multiple exercises from the past seven workouts on the stats page.
+- the combined weight of multiple exercises
-- View the total duration of each workout from the past seven workouts on the stats page.
+- the total duration of each workout
+- which exercises were performed

 ## Installation
 Use the following command for installation: